This article sponsored by Bueno, entonces…

 English speakers have it easy.
 When we speak directly to anyone, we just have one word to worry about: “You.”

-In Spanish, you have to make the distinction between whether to use tú, vos, or usted.
+In Spanish, you have to make the distinction between whether to use , vos, or usted.
 To make matters worse, each have their own set of conjugations, too.
-We’ll stay away from that today, though.

-Luckily, you generally have to worry about only two of three, as tú and vos are both the informal and usted is formal.
-Some countries use tú, some use vos, and some use both.
-Check out the map of Voseo from Wikipedia to see what is used where.
+Luckily, you generally have to worry about only two of three, as and vos are both the informal and usted is formal.
+Some countries use , some use vos, and some use both.
+Generally speaking most of Argentina, Uruguay and the major cities in Colombia use vos.

 * Someone older than you